hamilton/svelte-immer-example/README.md

 ```

 You could take one of two approaches here: (1) either just call
-`requestNewNumbersFromAPI()(dispatch)`, or (2) figure some way to
+`requestNewNumbersFromAPI(someArg)`, or (2) figure some way to
 actually dispatch this composite thing just like we did with the simpler ones.
-The first option seems kind of weird and
-hairy, and it sure would be nice to treat these more complex functions similarly
+While the first option is not bad, we want to unify how we dispatch both simple
-to our simple state-mutating ones.
+and composite state-changing functions.

 My solution (for now) is to always add `async` to these functions, and have
 `dispatch` notice if the enclosing function is in fact `async`, and then pass in